apache/fury/docs/specification/xlang_serialization_spec.md

 - For enum registered by name, it will be `Type.NAMED_ENUM`.
 - For ext type registered by id, it will be `Type.EXT`.
 - For ext type registered by name, it will be `Type.NAMED_EXT`.
-- For other types supported by fury, it will be fury type id for that type.
 - For list/set type, it will be written as `Type.LIST/SET`, then write element type recursively.
+- For 1D primitive array type, it will be written as `Type.XXX_ARRAY`.
+- For multi-dimensional primitive array type with same size on each dim, it will be written as `Type.TENSOR`.
+- For other array type, it will be written as `Type.LIST`, then write element type recursively.
 - For map type, it will be written as `Type.MAP`, then write key and value type recursively.
+- For other types supported by fury directly, it will be fury type id for that type.
+- For other types not determined at compile time, write `Type.UNKNOWN` instead.
+For such types, actual type will be written when serializing such field values.

 Polymorphism spec:
 - `struct/named_struct/ext/named_ext` are taken as polymorphic, the meta for those types are written separately